lnfernandobr/meteor-template/README.md

 ### Why Choose Meteor QuickStart?

 1. Effortless Setup: Say goodbye to time-consuming initial configurations.
 With pre-configured Accounts and Routes, you can start working on your app's core functionality from day one.
 2. Chakra UI Integration: Unlock the true potential of Chakra UI, a highly customizable and accessible component library for React.
 Chakra UI empowers you to effortlessly style your application, ensuring it looks stunning on any device while providing an excellent user experience.

-3. Complete Accounts System: Managing user authentication has never been easier.
-Our template comes with a robust user authentication system, allowing you to handle user registrations, logins, password resets, and more, with ease and security.

-4. Email Sending with SendGrid: Communicate effectively with your users through email notifications, password reset links, and more, using the seamless integration of SendGrid.
+3. Email Sending with SendGrid: Communicate effectively with your users through email notifications, password reset links, and more, using the seamless integration of SendGrid.

-5. Token-Based Login: Offer your users a convenient and secure method of logging in with token-based authentication.

-6. Meteor Methods for Password Management: Simplify password-related tasks with two Meteor methods dedicated to updating passwords and sending password reset tokens.

-7. Environment Variables with settings.json: Safeguard sensitive information using a settings.json file for your environment variables.
+4. Environment Variables with settings.json: Safeguard sensitive information using a settings.json file for your environment variables.

-8. Authenticated and Unauthenticated Routes: Create a smooth and personalized user experience with separate routes for authenticated and unauthenticated users.
+5. Authenticated and Unauthenticated Routes: Create a smooth and personalized user experience with separate routes for authenticated and unauthenticated users.
+6. GraphQL Integration with DDP Protocol: Harness the power of GraphQL integration through the DDP (Distributed Data Protocol) to efficiently manage data queries and mutations, optimizing your application's performance.
+7. Multi-Language Internationalization: Reach a broader audience by implementing multi-language support, allowing users to experience your application in their preferred language.
+8. Google Login Integration: Provide users with a convenient login option using their Google accounts, enhancing accessibility and user satisfaction.
+9. Authenticated Routes with GraphQL: Elevate your application by combining authenticated routes with GraphQL, enabling users to interact with personalized data and features securely.

 ### Chakra UI